oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

    ```
 **9. Controlfile auto backup.**

+   Source Database you have configured in this lab has controlfile autobackup on by default.

    If RMAN is not already configured to automatically back up the control file and SPFILE, then set CONFIGURE CONTROLFILE AUTOBACKUP to ON and revert the setting back to OFF after migration is complete.

    ```console
    RMAN> CONFIGURE CONTROLFILE AUTOBACKUP ON;
    ```
-**10. Register Database with srvctl.**
+**10. Register database with srvctl.**

    If the source database is deployed using Oracle Grid Infrastructure and the database is not registered using SRVCTL, then you must register the database before the migration.

-   This is not applicable for the Source Database used in this lab since it is not using Grid Infrastructure.
+   This is not applicable for the Source Database provisioned in this lab since it is not using Grid Infrastructure.

-**11. RMAN Backup Strategy.**
+**11. RMAN backup strategy.**

    To preserve the source database Recovery Time Objective (RTO) and Recovery Point Objective (RPO) during the migration, the existing RMAN backup strategy should be maintained.